leonid20000/odin-slides/README.md

 - **Smart Presentation Creation:** Easily create new PowerPoint presentations or update existing ones with odin-slides' user-friendly command-line interface.
 Simply provide a template and let odin-slides handle the rest.

-- **Smart Content Summarization:** odin-slides supports Microsoft Word (docx) files for creating presentations.
-Even large Word documents are automatically summarized for concise and effective presentation creation.
-(Note: Other file types such as LaTeX and PDF will be supported in future updates.)
+- **Input-Driven Presentation Generation:** Leverage the power of odin-slides to effortlessly transform Microsoft Word (docx) files into captivating presentations.
+This intelligent tool expertly distills extensive Word documents, converting input into impactful and concise slides.
+(Keep an eye out for forthcoming updates that will enhance compatibility, adding support for file formats like LaTeX and PDF.)

 - **Customizable Language Models:** odin-slides supports different language models, with OpenAI GPT-3.5 Turbo as the initial model.
 You have the flexibility to choose the language model that best fits your presentation needs.